Click on the links to download and print our fact sheets for quick reference

 - After one MMR vaccination 90–95% of people are fully protected from measles, hence the first dose is the priority for all.

-♦ Young people aged 15–29 years who live in Auckland [PRIORITY GROUP]
+Young people aged 15–29 years who live in Auckland

 Recall young people in this age group who do not have one documented dose of MMR vaccine, with a priority focus on Pacific peoples within those groups.

-Note: Young people aged 18–29 years who are living in the Auckland region who are not eligible to receive publicly funded healthcare (i.e. non-residents)
+Note: Young people aged 18–29 years who are living in the Auckland region or Northland who are not eligible to receive publicly funded healthcare (i.e. non-residents)

-There is no MMR vaccine available for purchase as all MMR vaccine stock is supplied by ProPharma and cannot be sold.
-During the current measles outbreaks administer the MMR vaccine to these adults when it is prescribed in their medical notes by their doctor.
+There is no MMR vaccine available for private purchase.
+Administer the MMR vaccine to these adults.
+It should be prescribed in their medical notes by their doctor.

 PMS entry and claiming for catch-up doses of MMR vaccine